system76/docs/_articles/dual-booting.md

 In your Windows install, open Control Panel and head to "Power Options" Select "Choose what the power buttons do", select "Change settings that are currently unavailable", then disable the "fast startup" setting.
 Note that Windows updates may occasionally turn this setting back on without asking, so if you are unable to boot into Pop!\_OS, check this setting first.

 Once in the BIOS change the Boot Order to boot Pop!\_OS first that way when the <kbd>Spacebar</kbd> is pressed systemd-boot will appear and then the Windows Boot Manager can be selected for booting Windows 10.
-Steps for accessing the BIOS and changing the Boot Order is [here](/articles/boot-menu/).
+Steps for accessing the BIOS and changing the Boot Order are found [here](/articles/boot-menu/).